CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 ## 2.2 Channels Over Connection

-AMQP specifies Channels for communcation, which is essentially an unique id for each channel assigned to all messages, such that these conversations are isolated from each other within the same connection.
+AMQP specifies Channels for communication, which is essentially an unique id for each channel assigned to all messages, such that these conversations are isolated from each other within the same connection.
 This is sometime called **multiplexing**.
 RabbitMQ indeed sets up structures for each channel to manage the message flows for different conversation, however, it's important not to over-complicate things by opening lots of channels if it's not really needed.

 ## 2.3 AMQP's RPC Frame Structure